26 esteeming the reproach of Christ greater riches than the treasures in Egypt; for he looked to the reward.

 Moses’ value lay beyond Egypt or the priorities of this world.
 God’s “reward” is much different than the world’s reward.
 His standard is not fame or wealth but purpose and mission (Mt 5:11–12).

-Moses fixed his affections the things of greater importance.
+Moses fixed his affections on the things of greater importance.
 He made a determined choice to believe God.
-God will give him a “reward” for his faith (Re 22:12).
+God would give him a “reward” for his faith (Re 22:12).
 He would rather accept an eternal reward sight unseen than a temporal reward that he could see clearly.